rcherrueau/execo/doc/userguide.rst

 inquire the available resources and the moment we perform the reservation.

+Note also that as this example uses TaktukRemote, it must be run from inside Grid5000.

 The planning module has several possibilities and modes, see its documentation for further reference.

 execo_g5k.api_utils
 -------------------